edthedev/edthedev.github.io/blog/comics.md

 - ✓ If Thor lets go of his magic hammer for too long, he loses his fantastic powers.
 - ✓ Thor is a founding member of the Avengers.
 - x Namor is a founding member of the Avengers.

+## More on Thor

+It's not just Thor who is too silly for the big screen.
+So is about half of everyone he routinely interacts with.

+- ✓ Thor's father, Odin, routinely falls into 'The Odinsleep' at convenient times to drive stories.
+- ✓ Despite 'The Odinsleep' happening often enough to have a name, everyone treats it like Odin is probably going to die this time.
+He does not.
+- ✓ Only those worthy of the power of Thor can lift Thor's hammer.
+Because magic.
+- ✓ Unworthiness somtimes prevents Thor from lifting Thor's hammer.
+- x Thor's friend Volstagg will only ally himself with those who prove themselves worthy - by picking up Volstagg.
+- ✓ Ability to lift Thor's hammer creates an alliance at a critical moment, despite Odin not being a character refernce most people would blindly accept.
+- x Ability to lift Volstagg creates an alliance at a critial moment.
+- ✓ Allies worthy of Thor's power occassionally take over for Thor, simply by lifting his hammer.
+- ⮎ Thor, a space viking with a great deal of cultural confusion about Earth customs, maintains a secret identity as a human surgeon name Dr. Donald Blake.
+This works fine because magic.
+- x Thor and Dr. Donald Blake are different people, magically sharing a body, and basically doing 'The Odd Couple' to eventually forge a friendship despite their cultural differences.
+- ⮎ Thor's friend Beta Ray Bill is a valiant alien warrior with the head of a horse.
+People are polite enough not to mention his horse head.
+- Thor's friend Hercules is just the original Hercules of myth.
+Unlike Thor, Hercules is not a space viking he's just that same guy from legend arrived in the present day via a bit of time-travel.
+The origin of Hercules powers is, as far as anyone knows, exactly that from mythology.

 ## The Other Avengers